 The main treatment for Klinefelter syndrome is hormone therapy to increase testosterone.
 Other treatments vary depending on the symptoms and may include educational support for language and learning difficulties and counselling or social skills training for behaviour problems.

-Medical Review:Adam Husney, MD - Family Medicine & John Pope, MD, MPH - Pediatrics & Martin J. Gabica, MD - Family Medicine & Stephen H. LaFranchi, MD - Pediatric Endocrinology & Kathleen Romito, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & John Pope MD - Pediatrics & Martin J. Gabica MD - Family Medicine & Stephen LaFranchi MD - Pediatrics, Pediatric Endocrinology & Kathleen Romito MD - Family Medicine